GPII/universal/documentation/DataLoader.md

     vagrant-universal scripts/deleteAndLoadSnapsets.sh
 ```

+### Example using a CouchDB installation

-Example provisioning a local CouchDB installation and working with a clone of `universal` code:
+You can provision a CouchDB installation using your local clone of `universal` for testing and development as well.

 ```bash
 GPII_COUCHDB_URL="http://localhost:5984/gpii" GPII_APP_DIR=$(pwd) bash -c ./scripts/deleteAndLoadSnapsets.sh